Ray gets help controlling his gambling....

 • Together they created a repayment plan that Ray could afford, and put a longer term plan in place for when he was in a better place.
 Alison explained what information she needed for this, as well as how it would affect Ray’s credit score and what could be done to help

-• She checked that Ray knew he could access his Barclaycard account online or via the Barclaycard app to make debit card payments, change payment due dates and, when he could afford to, set up a Direct Debit
+• This meant Ray could use the app or Online Banking to make debit card payments, change his payment due date and, when he could afford to, set up a Direct Debit

 Ray knew he had to make the call, but he was worried about the consequences of having to tell Barclaycard about his gambling problem.
 But after speaking to Alison, he was relieved and felt able to focus on recovering from his addiction.